 The flexibility of the platform to support both multiple types of annotation tasks and large volumes of data enables Satisfai to use a single platform for all data annotation throughout the training and evaluation stages of model development.

 “Centaur Labs has impacted us greatly, accelerating the momentum we have in all of our projects.
-Without them, we wouldn't nearly be able to make any of the timelines we have for our current projects.
-We’d be set back months, if not by a year or so.
 We have an endless amount of exciting projects in the pipeline to support our ambitions to be the most comprehensive AI platform for GI, so we expect our partnership with Centaur Labs to be a long, long term collaboration.”

 Learn about our partnership with Mayo Clinic spin out Lucem Health, and how clinical AI development teams can access high quality medical data annotations at scale.